 20 1/2 years old, Hitch a ride to northern Alberta, wind chill factor 54 below zero, too cold to travel.
 During the summer, For a "few" dollars, I had modelled at the Banff School of Fine Arts, the Grande-Prairie Art Centre was looking for help, so, armed with nothing to lose, I pleaded my case and secured a position there.
-Grande Prairie was the Hub of the North for anything Artsy.
+Grande Prairie was the Hub of Northern Alberta for anything Artsy.
 The centre Supplied materials and motivation for people across a large, semi isolated area, many would come once or twice a year or order by mail.Through the careful tutelage of the late "Busy" Bee Collins (Beatrice Collins), I quickly acquired a useful Knowledge of the materials used in arts and crafts of all kinds.

 Twice a year the Centre would auction Arts and Crafts that came from all over.
-On such an occasion three drawings came into my hands , they were obviously by the same artist, only one was signed, "Robert Bateman", it was a sketch of wolf cubs, simple and marvelous , so impressed was I that I've been sketching ever since, one could easily carry pencil an pad, no matter how, or where, I travelled, and travel I did, but thats another story.
+On such an occasion three drawings came into my hands , they were obviously by the same artist, only one was signed, "Robert Bateman", it was a sketch of wolf cubs, simple and marvelous , so impressed was I that I've been sketching ever since,I could easily carry pencil an pad, no matter how, or where, I travelled, and travel I did, but thats another story.